bloominstituteoftechnology/C-Web-Server/README.md

  Once you've done that, navigate to the root directory and execute `cargo run` to start the server.

- You can test it by typing in `localhost:3490/` into your browser to request root endpoint.
+ You can test it by typing in `localhost:3490/` into your browser to request the root endpoint.

  You can send a POST request to it using `curl -D - -X POST -H 'Content-Type: text/plain' -d 'Hello, sample data!' http://localhost:3490/save`